reinaldoarrosi/fileupload/README.md

 This method __will fail__ if the file is bigger than 5MB

 ## jQuery.fileinput([options])
-This is the jQuery plugin that can be used to transform any DOM element into a 'button' that when clicked will open a file selection dialog (like an input type="file").
+This is the jQuery plugin that can be used to transform any DOM element into a 'button' that when clicked will open a file selection dialog (like an input type="file").<br>
+Moxie creates an element on top of the real element to be able to open file selection dialogs when a click happens.
+This can make some browser lose the ability to style :hover and :active css.
+To make it easier to deal with this scenario the 'hover' and 'pressed' css classes is added/removed to the element accordingly. <br>
 Usage is similar to other jQuery plugins:

     ...
     <button type="button" id="btnFilePicker">Choose a file...</button>
     ...